62nd AS protects training pipeline with airlift assistance

+With the new 8.1 block upgrade for the C-130J Super Hercules rolling out, the squadron saw an opportunity to use this mission as continuation training for instructor pilots — allowing the pilots to get hands on training with the upgrade before they begin teaching it to their students.

+“Our pilots are also gaining a regular proficiency, which is important now, more than ever,” Saum said.
+“COVID-19 has decreased our operations quite a bit, even though we've maintained all of our student training, we have not become more than five days late for any student graduation.”

-An Airman from the 314th Aircraft Maintenance Squadron prepares to marshal a C-130J Super Hercules to the runway at Little Rock Air Force Base, Arkansas, June 1, 2020.
-By transporting the students, the 62nd Airlift Squadron helped create a new organic system which keeps operations going.
-(U.S. Air Force photo by Airman 1st Class Jayden Ford)
+The COVID-19 pandemic has brought many challenges and has altered many processes across the Air Force.
+By transporting the students, the 62nd AS helped create a new organic system which keeps operations going.

+“It's rewarding,” Eldredge said.
+“COVID-19 is not something that we can fight in the traditional sense, so us transporting the students is an innovative solution that allows our squadron members to contribute further to AETC’s mission and keep the pipeline going.”

 |Date Taken: